-DeepGreen's apparent regulatory capture of ISA and the Nauru government has been suggested by a number of not-for-profit organisations, including Greenpeace, IUCN, Deep Sea Mining Campaign (DSMC), London Mining Network and Mining Watch Canada.
-While private mining companies do not have participant status at ISA annual sessions and they do not qualify for ISA observer status (reserved for non-governmental or intergovernmental agencies), Greenpeace reports that DeepGreen contractors routinely 'attend ISA meetings in Kingston, Jamaica, including as members of their sponsoring State delegations' (Greenpeace 2020: 25).
-In a February 2019 session of the ISA Council, spokespersons from DeepGreen allegedly 'addressed the meeting under their sponsoring State flag and were seated in the seat marked Nauru' (Greenpeace 2020: 25; see also DSMC 2019).
-This highlights the way the 'ISA Secretary General and the Nauru Government have allowed DeepGreen to use their positions in an attempt to influence international and Pacific regional law and policymaking to serve the company's interests' (DSMC 2019: 2).
+DeepGreen's apparent regulatory capture of the ISA and the Government of the Republic of Nauru has been suggested by a number of not-for-profit organisations, including Greenpeace, IUCN, DSMC, LMN and MWC.
+While private mining companies do not have participant status at the ISA's annual sessions and do not qualify for the ISA's observer status (reserved for non-government or intergovernmental agencies), Greenpeace reports that DeepGreen contractors routinely 'attend ISA meetings in Kingston, Jamaica, including as members of their sponsoring State delegations' (Greenpeace 2020: 25).
+In a February 2019 session of the ISA Council, spokespersons from DeepGreen allegedly 'addressed the meeting under their sponsoring State flag and were seated in the seat marked Nauru' (Greenpeace 2020: 25; see also DSMC, LMN and MWC 2019).
+This highlights the way the 'ISA Secretary General and the Nauru Government have allowed DeepGreen to use their positions in an attempt to influence international and Pacific regional law and policymaking to serve the company's interests' (DSMC, LMN and MWC 2019: 2).

-Van Dover (2017, cited by Miller et al. 2018) has stressed that we do not know enough to mitigate impacts from mining or restore habitats in the deep seas.
-Concerns about the impact of mining have led to calls from 'civil society, NGOs, fisheries, tourism operators, scientists and governmental bodies' around the globe for application of the precautionary principle and a moratorium on deep sea mining until impacts can be better assessed (DSMC 2019: 2).
-Despite these concerns, in April 2018, DeepGreen's Nauru subsidiary launched the first of five seafloor exploration expeditions in its 75,000 square kilometre exploration area to collect the data required for its environmental impact statement (EIS), and to attract investors in order to allow it to move from exploration to exploitation (DSMC 2019).
-DeepGreen has partnered with 'independent' scientific institutions for the purposes of gathering data for its EIS to allow for evidence-based decisions and find ways to 'minimise harm' (DeepGreen 2020).
-They are also seeking support from conservation organisations (Barich 2019b).
-Apart from the performative PR, engagement theatre and greenwashing, concerns might be raised in this case regarding the influence of corporate funding on 'independent' scientific research and academic institutions.
-Such concerns are highlighted in many sectors, including digital technology (see, e.g., Abdulla Abdulla 2020), the gas industry (The Australia Institute 2016), and coal mining (Cox 2019).
+Van Dover (2017, cited in Miller et al. 2018) has stressed that we do not know enough to mitigate impacts from mining or restore habitats in the deep seas.
+Concerns about the impact of mining have led to calls from 'civil society, NGOs, fisheries, tourism operators, scientists and governmental bodies' around the globe for the application of the precautionary principle and a moratorium on deep-sea mining until the impacts can be better assessed (DSMC, LMN and MWC 2019: 2).
+Despite these concerns, in April 2018, DeepGreen's Nauru subsidiary launched the first of five seafloor exploration expeditions in its 75,000 square kilometre exploration area to collect the data required for its environmental impact statement and to attract investors to allow it to move from exploration to exploitation (DSMC, LMN and MWC 2019).
+DeepGreen has partnered with 'independent' scientific institutions for the purposes of gathering data for its environmental impact statement to allow for evidence-based decisions and find ways to 'minimise harm' (The Metals Company 2020).
+They are also seeking support from conservation organisations (Barich 2019a).
+Apart from the performative public relations, engagement theatre and greenwashing, concerns might be raised in this case regarding the influence of corporate funding on 'independent' scientific research and academic institutions.
+Such concerns have been highlighted in many sectors, including digital technology (see, e.g., Abdalla Abdalla 2020), the gas industry (The Australia Institute 2016) and coal mining (Cox 2019).